Important Decision-Making Skills That Employers Value

-Different employers look for different things, of course, but decision-making skills are sought by most companies for many different positions.
+Different employers look for different things, of course, but decision-making skills are sought by virtually all companies, as we are faced with decisions, big and small, in the workplace every day.
 In general, applicants who can demonstrate an ability to identify all the options and compare them in terms of both costs and effectiveness have an advantage over those who can’t.

 Many organizations use a mixture of centralized and consensus-based styles.
 How an individual employee participates in the decision-making process depends on his or her position within the overall structure of the company.